Dave Heeke

-Dave Heeke (born October 8, 1963) is an American university sports administrator who currently serves as athletic director at the University of Arizona.
+Dave Heeke (born October 8, 1963) is an American former university sports administrator who last served as athletic director at the University of Arizona.

 College

 Heeke earned a bachelor's degree in 1985 from Albion College, where he was a member of the club hockey team and co-captain of the baseball team, then earning a master's degree from Ohio State University in 1987.

 Career

 Heeke served 18 years at the University of Oregon, initially holding a role boosting the program's support in Portland.
 He became athletics director of Central Michigan University on January 16, 2006, and served 11 years in the role.
-Heeke then became Director of Athletics at the University of Arizona on April 1, 2017.
+Heeke then became director of athletics at the University of Arizona on April 1, 2017.
 His five-year contract began with a $500,000 annual salary plus incentives, escalating annually.
+He received a new contract which extended his run as school athletic director through the 2024-25 season but was replaced on February 2, 2024 by former Wildcats Softball coach Mike Candrea, who served as interim athletic director until the hiring of Desireé Reed-Francois which was announced on February 19, 2024.